What Is Abiraterone (Zytiga®)?

 - Are currently taking any other medications (prescription and over-the-counter), vitamins, or herbal supplements

 Abiraterone is administered orally and in combination with prednisone.
 Your provider will determine the appropriate dosage and administration schedule for you.
 It is important to follow this schedule exactly as instructed, and not to stop taking abiraterone or prednisone on your own.
-Men who are sexually active with pregnant women or women who may become pregnant should use appropriate contraceptive methods during treatment with abiraterone and for three weeks after stopping abiraterone (patients should discuss appropriate birth control methods with their doctor).1
+While taking abiraterone, males with female partners who are pregnant, or who can become pregnant, should use contraceptives during treatment and for a period of time after completing treatment (patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor).1